NoelleinMN/product_info/README.md

 - Update price by product ID within the data store (HTTP PUT request at /products/{id} )
   - send price update to the specific id endpoint
   - error handling if endpoint is invalid
-  - success message if valid enpoint, and price is updated
+  - success message if valid endpoint, and price is updated

 # How to use the API